Print2PDF/ip/docs/README.md

 ## Installation

 1. Download it from [here](https://github.com/Print2PDF/ip/releases).
-2. Double-click the lastest PrintBot.jar file.
+2. Double-click the latest PrintBot.jar file.
 3. Add your tasks using simple commands.
 4. Let it manage your tasks for you 😊